 Endy: Yeah.
 Hey, everyone!
 A little bit about me.
 I am originally from Texas, I'm not a Oregon native.
 I am 27 years old.
 I have a multitude of hobbies that I like to do.
 I'm doing the #iamAvanti podcast as well.
 If you haven't had a chance to listen to that, please check it out.
 I also have another podcast that I've been doing with my friends for the last four or five years called Beard Care, it's Houston based and it's kind of community based as far as the LGBTcommunity, I'm a part of that community too, and I pole dance and I just started knitting and I'm learning how to crochet so I do a lot of different things.
 I like to stay busy for the most part.
 It just helps me focus on several different things at once.
 I feel like, I don't know why that is.
 I'm just a multitasker.
 What else?
 My favorite color is purple...

 Photo by Just Jessica June LLC

 Jessica: That sounds awesome.
 I completely forgot you pole dance.

-Jessica: How that---like what---how does that feel like?
+Jessica: How does that feel?
 What does it do for you?
-You know, I've heard so many things about pole dancing.
+I've heard so many things about pole dancing.